If you are planning to start an online store, you have likely read about the Shopify vs WooCommerce debate between the two major platforms.

 Since this is a detailed comparison of Shopify vs. WooCommerce, here’s a quick table of contents.
-You can use the quick links below to jump the section you want to read:
+You can use the quick links below to jump to the section you want to read:

 - Overview: Shopify vs. WooCommerce